 You can speak directly to your care worker or you can call the office and speak to Amy (Care Manager).

 Our care workers are all local, they work on a shift basis and go home to look after their families when they finish work.

 Who is responsible for your care service?

-Christine Lovell is our Care and Registered Manager.
-However, Verina Daly is the owner and Managing Director and is very much involved in the running of the business, should anybody wish to speak to her.
+Amy Hall is our Care Manager and Verina Courtnage the Registered Manager.
+Verina is also the owner and Managing Director and is very much involved in the running of the business, should anybody wish to speak to her.

 Alzheimers/dementia/end of life

 Such as washing and ironing/light household duties such as hoovering, wiping the sides down, put out the rubbish, make the bed.

 Either with the client as an outing or for the client.